eugenetse/RibbetRun/README.md

   * Stops after MAX_CYCLE, display final message.

 tree_height and random_range both use **randomization** to generate values.<br/>

+Player's progress/"score" is quantified by time elapsed and steps moved.
+These are constantly updated in real-time during gameplay.<br/>

 Program codes are in **multiple files**.<br/>